-On 22 November 2023, an LNG carrier previously under an operating lease transitioned to a finance lease arrangement (see note 6).
-The leasing agreement for this carrier is valued at 39 million dollars.
+On 22 November 2023, an LNG carrier previously under an operating lease transitioned to a finance lease arrangement.
+The lease agreement for this carrier is valued at 39 thousand dollars.
 Additionally, the ship has received further investments totalling 2,826 thousand dollars.